j-greig/greig/_posts/2020-05-18-ups-and-downs.md

 <li>Oh wait…</li>
 </ul>

 Of course, it's a different process because you enter into by choice... but there are still some interesting similarities.

-And whether you're currently on an up or a down, I hope you're doing ok overall.
+Whether you're currently on an up or a down, I hope you're doing ok overall.
 I'm just trying to hang onto the thought that all rides come to a stop eventually.